-Débora Souza Silva is a Brazilian journalist based in Oakland (CA).
-She started her career as an on-air television reporter and producer in São Paulo, Brazil, covering the city’s most pressing issues.
+Débora Souza Silva is a journalist whose work is founded upon examining systemic racism and inequality, while also highlighting the resilience of impacted communities.
+She started her career as an on-air television reporter and producer in her home country of Brazil, covering stories about race and social inequality.

 In 2014, Silva graduated with a Masters Degree in Journalism from UC Berkeley; she has since collaborated with several news outlets including PBS, KQED, AJ+, Fusion and BBC.
 In 2015, Silva served as an Associate Producer for the Emmy nominated PBS documentary “Rape on the Night Shift” – an investigation into the sexual abuse of immigrant women in the janitorial industry.